NMichas/smappee-local-mqtt/README.md

 This client connects to your local Smappee hub (no need to access the online API)
 and:
- * pools for measurements and publish them to an MQTT topic.
+ * polls for measurements and publish them to an MQTT topic.
  * listens to an MQTT topic for device control (on/off) messages.